Home » Ingredient » Chickpea » Baked Falafel Salad

 Chickpeas are an amazing bean and I’m finding out just how versatile they are!

-And now, I have come across the falafel, another great way to use chickpeas!
-High in protein and full of fiber, anything made with chickpeas is a great addition to a healthy lifestyle.
+And now, I have come across this falafel salad, which is another great way to use chickpeas!
+High in protein and full of fiber, anything made with chickpeas is a great addition to a healthy lifestyle!

 Along with the falafel recipe are 2 creamy style dressings.
-One is a more traditional dressing using tahini as the base, while the other uses avocado and refreshing cucumber.
-The avocado and cucumber dressing is inspired by my Avocado & Cucumber Soup and works great as a dressing too.
+One is a more traditional tahini based dressing, while the other uses avocado and refreshing cucumber.
 I couldn’t pick just one to share, so they both are here for varying tastes.

 Everything is super easy to make and I hope you enjoy it all!